yujie-hao/intro-to-tensorflow-Lab.1.1-tensors-vars/README.md

   - Define and train a model using Keras (including setting class weights)
   - Evaluate the model using various metrics (including precision and recall)
   - Try common techniques for dealing with imbalanced data: Class weighting and Oversampling
+- Lab.4-1: Introducing the Keras Functional API
+  - Understand embeddings and how to create them with the feature column API
+  - Understand Deep and Wide models and when to use them
+  - Understand the Keras functional API and how to build a deep and wide model with it